otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 npm install express dotenv
 ```

 In the root directory, create a new file called `.env`.
-In the `.env` file, add the following variables:
+In the `.env` file, add the following variable:

 ```bash
 PORT=3000